 The nature of a compliment is such that before the exchange takes place, the praiseworthy object, situation, or effort first has to be noticed.
 A compliment is the subsequent acknowledgment that this awareness took place.
 As such, receivers benefit in that they learn that we notice and value them, and givers benefit in feeling good about making others feel good, in a similar manner to giving a gift.
 What’s more though is that compliments enhance the atmosphere of positivity and receptivity, and foster the flow of conversation.

 Translating this to the workplace, compliments can be a powerful tool in motivating continued efforts.
-Studies show that the same area of the brain, the striatum, is activated when a person is rewarded either a compliment or cash.
+Studies show that the same area of the brain, is activated when a person is rewarded either a compliment or cash.
 This means that compliments can improve performance in a similar way to receiving a cash reward, and we all know that behaviour which gets rewarded gets repeated.

 Finally, just as important as knowing how to give compliments is knowing how to receive them.
 There is only one way to receive a compliment: graciously, with a smile.
 Don’t fall into the trap of automatically discounting or denying compliments.
 This type of response instantly invalidates the giver’s judgement and might make them feel stupid for noticing and commenting on something so unworthy of praise.
 And at the very least, it creates social awkwardness.

 So our challenge to you is to give compliments generously and receive them graciously!
 Notice how it improves your week.